 Fly to Bishkek, Kyrgyzstan.
 Upon arrival, you will be met and transferred to your hotel.
-The remainder of the day is at your leisure to rest before dinner and a welcome dinner.
+The remainder of the day is at your leisure to rest before a 3pm meal and welcome meeting at a local restaurant.
+After the meeting, take a city tour and visit Ala Too Square, the White House and Oak Park.